What are Dental Implants?

 - Dental implants are long-lasting and reliable.
 Clinical research shows that implants have a success rate exceeding 95 percent.
 In some cases, implants can last for more than 40 years.

 - Implants can improve your ability to chew.
-Implants are anchored in place and should not slip or move when eating tough or sticky foods.
-This may make them more comfortable than dentures.
+Implants anchor dentures in place, so your implant-supported dentures would not slip or move when eating tough or sticky foods.
+This may make dental implants more comfortable than dentures.

 Ideal Candidates for Dental Implants